Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 Shops on Your Commute

 A gas station shop near your workplace adds almost no extra miles.
-The “distance” in your calculation should be extra miles — not total miles from home.
-If you pass it anyway, the real cost is close to zero.
+When calculating break-even for these, only count the extra distance the shop adds to your existing trip — not the full distance from home.
+If you’d drive past it anyway, the real mystery shopping mileage cost is close to zero.

 Bonused Shops

-A $15 shop with a $20 bonus is now a $35 shop.
-That changes everything.
-A 40-mile round trip that was terrible at $15 becomes profitable at $35.
-Always recalculate when bonuses appear.
+A $15 shop with a $20 bonus becomes a $35 shop.
+That changes the break-even calculation completely — a 40-mile round trip that was losing money at $15 becomes profitable at $35.
+Always recalculate when you spot a bonus attached to a shop.
+End-of-month bonuses in particular can turn otherwise borderline mystery shopping mileage situations into solid earners.

 When to Follow the Math Strictly

-Sometimes the numbers should be your final answer.
+Sometimes the numbers are the final word.
 No exceptions.

-A $12 shop 30 miles away is a hard no. You’ll lose money and time.
+A low-fee shop in a remote area is a hard pass.
+A $12 shop 30 miles away loses money on mystery shopping mileage alone — before your time enters the picture.
 No amount of “building reputation” makes that worthwhile.
-Pass and wait for something better.
+Pass and wait for something closer or better-paying.

+Also watch for gas price spikes.
 The IRS rate is an annual average.
-When gas hits $5 per gallon, your real cost per mile jumps above the standard rate.
-Be extra cautious about distance during price spikes.
+When gas hits $5 per gallon, your real cost per mile exceeds the standard rate, so your break-even distance shrinks.
+Be extra cautious about distant mystery shopping mileage decisions during price spikes.
+And if your car is older and high-mileage, distant shops accelerate expensive maintenance — factor that in too.

 Tracking Your Mystery Shopping Mileage

-If apps aren’t your thing, a spreadsheet works fine.
-Record the date, shop name, company, starting odometer, ending odometer, and total miles.
-Do it right after each shop while the numbers are fresh.
-A few seconds of logging beats hours of guessing later.
+If apps aren’t your thing, a simple spreadsheet works fine.
+Record the date, shop name, starting odometer, ending odometer, and total miles after each shop while it’s fresh.
+Either method gives you the IRS-compliant documentation you need.

 Combining Break-Even with Hourly Rate

-Break-even mileage tells you if a shop loses money on driving costs.
-But it doesn’t tell you if the job is worth your time.
+Break-even mileage tells you whether a shop loses money on driving costs alone.
+It doesn’t tell you whether the time investment is worthwhile.
+Use both tools together for the full picture.

-• Step 1: Check break-even mileage.
-If you’re over, stop there.
-Don’t take the shop.
+• Step 1: Check break-even mystery shopping mileage.
+If you’re over the threshold, stop — don’t take the shop.

-• Step 2: If you’re under break-even, calculate your true hourly rate to see if the time makes sense.
+• Step 2: If the mileage clears, calculate your true hourly rate to confirm the time makes sense too.

 Want the complete picture on earnings?